echizenyayota/e-yota/wp-content/plugins/wp-super-cache/readme.txt

 == Changelog ==
-### 1.9.3-beta - 2023-01-23
+### 1.9.4-beta - 2023-03-02
 #### Added
-- Added new filters to set mod_expires rules and HTTP headers in the cache htaccess file.
+- Added a check to ensure preload cronjobs exist when updating preload settings.
+- Added new filter which controls cache clearing on post edit.

+#### Changed
+- Updated contributors list.

 #### Fixed
-- Fixed an issue that caused wp-config.php file permissions to change.
-- Fixed missing missing action 'wp_cache_cleared' when clearing the cache on post update.
+- Fixed deprecation warnings on PHP 8.1+.
+- Fixed undefined PHP variable when trying to delete a protected folder.

 --------